More detailed syllabus

 Topic: Stock market, 3

-Synopsis: This lecture discusses how secondary markets--for stocks and in general--work.
+Synopsis: This lecture discusses how secondary markets work.
 That is, how do market institutions actually connect buyers and sellers and set the price at which they trade.
+A main lesson is that it is remarkably tricky to match widely dispersed buyers and sellers in a transparent manner that is relatively free from various sorts of scam.
 We'll go beyond the book, reading 3 short pieces by the SEC.

 Key terms: organized exchange, dark pool, ECN, bid, ask, broker, buying on margin, bid price, ask price, types of orders (market, limit, stop)